-Equity investments under ASC 321, Investments-Equity Securities, are accounted for at fair value through the income statements except for those investments without a readily determinable fair value that are accounted for under the cost-based measurement alternative.
+IDB Invest accounts for its equity investments at fair value through the income statements, except for equity investments without readily determinable fair values that are accounted for under the cost-based measurement alternative.
+For investments in entities over which IDB has significant influence, IDB Invest elects the fair value option in lieu of applying the equity method of accounting.